 The award of MBChB with Honours or with Commendation is determined by a formula detailed in the MBChB Handbook, which incorporates written examinations, OSCEs and SSCs.
 Results from all five years are taken into account, although the weighting has a bias towards performance in the finals.
 SSCs will have a weighting which approximately reflects the proportion of the course which they occupy.
-Additional credit is given for a distinction.
+The candidate's first attempt at an examination will be counted.